lazyelement/TillDeathDoUsPart/README.md

 3) Installation

 - To enjoy our game, simply download Pixel Vision 8 here: https://pixelvision8.github.io/Website/
-- Next, download our game here: https://github.com/NinjaxPewPew/TillDeathDoUsPart and run the .exe file and run it with Pixel Vision 8.
+- Next, download our game here: https://github.com/NinjaxPewPew/TillDeathDoUsPart then drag and drop the file into Pixel Vision 8.
+- A disk will appear at the right side of the screen with "Till_Death_Do_Us_Part"
+- Click into the disk and double click on "run" to enjoy our game!

 4) Credits
 - Pixel Vision 8